bzznectar/nectar/README.md

 ## Overview
 Nectar is a Layer 2 solution running on the Swarm Network.
-The Swarm Network and the DAPP ecosystem form the first layer of its infrastructure,  while the BzzHive token economy is built on top of it.
+The Swarm Network and the DAPP ecosystem form the first layer of its infrastructure,  while the NCTR token economy is built on top of it.
 It creates a more elaborate reward system for node operators that works as an addition to Swarm’s native incentives system.
-To become part of the BzzHive economy you need to download and install the Nectar client.
+To become part of the NCTR economy you need to download and install the Nectar client.
 Currently, our client is only available for Linux distributions.

 It has the following features:
 ●	Cashout and withdraw rewards to/from local nodes.